-Our success depends on our ability to implement our Transformation Plan and achieve our global business strategies.
+Our success depends on our ability to achieve our global business strategies.

-Our future performance and growth depends on the success of our Transformation Plan and new business strategies, including our management team's ability to successfully implement them, including a focus on improving gross margin, deleveraging, and simplifying our business.
-The multi-year implementation of the Transformation Plan has resulted and is expected to continue to result in changes to business priorities and operations, capital allocation priorities, operational and organizational structure, and increased demands on management.
+Our future performance and growth depends on the success of our global business strategies, including our management team's ability to successfully implement them, including a focus on improving gross margin, deleveraging, and simplifying our business.
+The multi-year implementation of our transformation agenda and our global business strategies has resulted and is expected to continue to result in changes to business priorities and operations, capital allocation priorities, operational and organizational structure, and increased demands on management.
 Such changes could result in short-term and one-time costs without any current revenues, lost customers, reduced sales volume, higher than expected restructuring costs, loss of key personnel, additional supply chain disruptions, higher costs of supply and other negative impacts on our business.

-Implementation of the Transformation Plan may take longer than anticipated, and, once implemented, we may not realize, in full or in part, the anticipated benefits or such benefits may be realized more slowly than anticipated.
-The failure to realize benefits, which may be due to our inability to execute plans, delays in the implementation of the Transformation Plan, global or local economic conditions, competition, changes in the beauty industry and the other risks described herein, could have a material adverse effect on our business, prospects, financial condition, results of operations, cash flows, as well as the trading price of our securities.
+Implementation of our global business strategy may take longer than anticipated, and, once implemented, we may not realize, in full or in part, the anticipated benefits or such benefits may be realized more slowly than anticipated.
+The failure to realize benefits, which may be due to our inability to execute plans, delays in the implementation of our global business strategy, global or local economic conditions, competition, changes in the beauty industry and the other risks described herein, could have a material adverse effect on our business, prospects, financial condition, results of operations, cash flows, as well as the trading price of our securities.

-Our strategy includes simplifying our product range and brand architecture and focusing brand-building efforts behind priority brand/country combinations.
+Our strategy includes executing on our brand repositioning and continuing to focus our brand-building efforts on priority categories, channels and markets.
 In addition, we continue to prioritize our deleveraging objectives.
 In the future, we may dispose of or discontinue select brands and/or streamline operations, and dispose of select businesses or interests therein (including through strategic transactions or public offerings) and incur costs or restructuring and/or other charges in doing so.
 We may face risks of declines in brand performance and license terminations, due to expirations and/or allegations of breach or for other reasons, including with regard to any potentially divested or discontinued brands.
 If and when we decide to divest or discontinue any brands or lines of business, we cannot be sure that we will be able to locate suitable buyers or that we will be able to complete such divestitures (including through strategic transactions or public offerings) or discontinuances successfully, timely, at appropriate valuations and on commercially advantageous terms, or without significant costs, including relating to any post-closing purchase price adjustments or claims for indemnification.
 Any future divestitures and discontinuances could have, a dilutive impact on our earnings, create dis-synergies, and divert significant financial, operational and managerial resources from our existing operations and make it more difficult to achieve our operating and strategic objectives.
-We also cannot be sure of the effect such divestitures or discontinuances would have on the performance of our remaining business or ability to execute our global strategies.
+We also cannot be sure of the effect such divestitures or discontinuances would have on the performance of our remaining business or ability to execute our global business strategies.

-We have incurred significant costs in connection with the integration of acquisitions and simplifying our business, and expect to incur costs in connection with the implementation of our Transformation Plan, that could affect our period-to-period operating results.
+We have incurred significant costs in connection with the integration of acquisitions and simplifying our business, and expect to incur costs in connection with the implementation of our global business strategies, that could affect our period-to-period operating results.